epfl-ada/ada-2020-project-milestone-p3-p3_pia/README.md

 Here is a timeline that will help us keep track of what have to be done and in how much time.<br>
 From 30/11 to 5/12:
 - Data Collection and preprocessing of the new dataset (airports): Maina
-- Data Wrangling:
+- Data Wrangling: Valentin & Maina
-    - Modify datasets for visualization : Valentin & Maina
+    - Modify datasets for visualization
     - Analyse the airports' graph
 - Data Visualization - Checkins and homes: Alexander